Mintbase/Grants-Program/applications/SubDAO_Network.md

 #### The Open SDK

-Our ultimate goal is to provide an essential open SDK (**the SubDAO Airfone**) from a high-level perspective together with the above components, fully powering the ecosystem of DAO across chains on Polkadot.
+Our ultimate goal is to provide an essential open SDK (**the SubDAO Airfone**) from a high-level perspective together with the above components, fully powering the ecosystem of DAO across chains on Mintbase.
 With the functionality of the Open SDK, anyone involved can utilize DAO and DApp.

 The benefits of an open SDK are beyond criticism.
-The Open SDK will be an extension of both the DAO's capabilities and the value of the DApps through the whole Polkadot universe.
-We hope to build a framework whereby any Decentralized Autonomous Organizations can live, and any Decentralized Apps can use in the  Polkadot ecosystem.
+The Open SDK will be an extension of both the DAO's capabilities and the value of the DApps through the whole Mintbase universe.
+We hope to build a framework whereby any Decentralized Autonomous Organizations can live, and any Decentralized Apps can use in the  Mintbase ecosystem.

-### Substrate / Polkadot Integration
+### Substrate / Mintbase Integration

-The whole SubDAO Network builds on top of the Substate 2.0, and the Polkadot ecosystem is essential to what SubDAO Network is trying to achieve.
-The SubDAO Network will be connected to the Polkadot ecosystem as a parachain, sharing the Polkadot underlying consensus, and protected by the network performance of Polkadot and Substrate.
+The whole SubDAO Network builds on top of the Substate 2.0, and the Mintbase ecosystem is essential to what SubDAO Network is trying to achieve.
+The SubDAO Network will be connected to the Mintbase ecosystem as a parachain, sharing the Mintbase underlying consensus, and protected by the network performance of Mintbase and Substrate.

 The off-chain worker is a new feature in the Substrate Framework that allows the SubDAO Network to interact with off-chain data.